-YPT are proud to announce our return to Africa for a fourth year!
+YPT are proud to announce the return of one of our African classics!
 So join us for a truly off the beaten track experience to one of the planet’s least visited destinations – Somaliland.

 The tour begins in the capital city of Hargeisa; gateway into the former British protectorate and self-declared republic of Somaliland.
 This de-facto state declared independence from the rest of Somalia in 1991; however, no international organization has recognized its sovereignty.

 Still recovering from a brutal civil war, today the area is very safe and the local people are extremely welcoming and interested in foreign visitors.
 Somaliland is fundamentally different from the other countries in the region — and almost anywhere else on the planet.
 We’ll take you to smoke shisha and chew chat with the locals, swim in untouched waters, and visit ancient cave paintings!

 This tour can be done as a standalone, or combined with Eritrea in our Horn of Africa Combo.
 As always, we offer discounts on group bookings and for returning Pioneers.